Skip to main content

 A truss is a multi-body structure made up of long slender members connected at their ends in triangular subunits.
 Truss members carry axial forces only.
 Trusses are commonly used for spanning large distances without interruption: bridges, roof systems, stadiums, aircraft hangers, auditoriums for example.
 They are also used for crane booms, radio towers and the like.
 Trusses are lightweight and relatively strong.
 Over the years many unique truss designs have been developed and are often named after the original designer.

 A frame is a multi-part, rigid, stationary structure primarily designed to support some type of load.
 A frame contains at least one multi-force member, which a truss never has.
-This means that, unlike trusses, frame members must support bending moments as well shear and normal forces.
+This means that, unlike trusses, frame members must support bending moments as well as shear and normal forces.
 Many common items can be considered frames.
-Some examples: building structure, bike frames, ladders, scaffolding, and more.
+Some examples: building structures, bike frames, ladders, scaffolding, and more.

 A machine is very similar to a frame, except that it includes some moving parts.
 The purpose of a machine is usually to provide a mechanical advantage and multiply forces.
-Pliers, scissors jacks, automobile suspensions, construction equipment are all examples of machines.
+Pliers, scissors jacks, automobile suspensions, and construction equipment are all examples of machines.

 Scissors